Solar Panel Installers South West England

 A local company might be better at the following:

-• Knowing the 'sunniness' of your area
+• Knowing the 'sunniness' and specific weather realities of your coastal or inland area

-• Having your company nearby in case of problems
+• Having your company nearby in case of problems or hardware faults

 A local company might be worse due to the following:

-• Quote turnaround might be slower
+• Quote turnaround and installation wait times might be slower

 Also, if you want some guidance on how to choose a solar panel installer, please read our thoughts here.